xcore/sw_gpio_examples/app_sk_gpio_eth_combo_demo/doc_quickstart/index.rst

    #.
 The channel ``c_gpio`` is used between web page handler and application handler to send web page requests to the application and to collect GPIO status from the application.
    #.
 Identify which is the application structure to store the GPIO LEDs and buttons status.
 Yes, it is ``gpio_state_t`` as defined in app_handler.h file.
    #.
 In the app_handler.xc file, API set_gpio_state is used by web page in order to apply web page LED settings and similarly API get_gpio_state is used by web page to collect the current GPIO status containing LEDs, button presses and ADC temperature values.
    #.
 GPIO button scan logic monitors for value changes on the configured 4-bit button port (XS1_PORT_4C) in the application handler routine as defined in the app_handler.xc file.
 Whenever this port value changes, GPIO button states are updated accordingly.
-Any clue on why the bebounce interval is required?
-Modify its value and check the application behaviour.
-You can infer this value as transient time required for button states to get a stable value.
    #.
 You can also observe that ADC value is read whenever there is a web page request.
 This value is interpolated to get proper temerature value and is updated in the GPIO state structure before sending it to the web page.
    #.
 As a part of this exercise, modify the IP address in main.xc file to a local link address as in the commented part of ip config, build and run the application.
 Open a web browser to check whether you are able to open a web page using the new ip address and able to issue LED commands from the web page.